onfido/onfido-sdk-ui/MANUAL_REGRESSION.md

     - You should be able to continue on mobile

 ### 23. Live face capture fallback on mobile
-(Google Chrome on Android, getUsermedia supported browser, and Safari on iOS11+)
+(on private mode of getUsermedia supported browser: latest Google Chrome on Android and Safari on iOS11+)

 1. Go through the flow to face capture
     - browser should ask to enable the camera